Magento 2 Cacheable False: When to Use and When Not To

 • Wishlist or recently viewed products

-It forces Magento to regenerate the block's output on each request.
-It ensures personalized content is accurate.
-It also prevents data leakage between users.
+The attribute forces Magento to regenerate the block's output on each request.
+This ensures personalized content is accurate and prevents data leakage between sessions.
+Magento identifies the current user through session cookies, and any block that reads cookie or session data must bypass cache.

 2. To Avoid Serving Outdated Real-Time Data

-Magento FPC stores a snapshot of the page at the time of the first load.
-Unless invalidated, it stays unchanged.
-If your block displays fast-changing information, such as stock quantity or countdown timers.
-The cached content becomes outdated.
+FPC stores a snapshot of the page at the time of the first load.
+Unless invalidated, the cached version stays unchanged.
+If a block displays fast-changing information, the cached content becomes stale.

 Use cases: